DASchechtman/000-Chimera/README.md

 a character is a single letter surrounded by single quotes, whereas a string is one or more letters surrounded by double quotes

-Note: you can cast any type into any other type.
+**Note**: you can cast any type into any other type.
 In the case of casting a string to a number, if the string represents a number it will be converted to that represented number.
 Otherwise a hash of the string will be returned see [Operations](#opers) to learn how to cast

+**Note**: For container types like lists and maps, nested containers aren't supported yet.
+For example Chimera doesn't support 2d lists yet

 ### Union types
 a variable can be composed of one or more of the above base types.
 For example